How To Keep Food Fresh and Cut Back on Waste After Losing Power, According to an Expert

 Keep that freezer full if you can.
 “A full freezer will stay cold up to twice as long as a half-full freezer, so it's a good idea to freeze whatever you are able to from the refrigerator to extend the safe window of time,” Jones says.

 Looking for healthy foods to flesh our your freezer supply?
 Check out these healthy picks a dietitian loves:

-No matter how you are trying to preserve food, it’s important to have a well-functioning appliance thermometer to ensure the temperature of the fridge, freezer, or cooler stays below 40 degrees Fahrenheit.
-“You can check the temp each time you open them to actually get food so that you limit the number of times you’re opening and letting cold air out,” Jones says.
+No matter how you're trying to preserve food, it's important to keep a well-functioning appliance thermometer inside your fridge, freezer, or even cooler to ensure the interior temperature stays below 40°F. “This way, you can do a quick temp check each time you open your fridge or freezer to actually get food so that you limit the number of times you're opening and letting cold air out,” Jones says.

 4. Keep the doors closed

 Most importantly: Once the power goes out, avoid opening the fridge and freezer as much as possible to ensure cool air stays inside.
-“But, know this doesn’t keep your food safe for very long without additional support,” Jones says.
-This will keep food as cold as it can be, but of course, if it’s been hours and you have certain foods, like dairy, meat or poultry, for example, you might not be able to keep it fresh enough to eat later on.
+“But, know this doesn't keep your food safe for very long without additional support,” Jones says.
+This will keep foods as cold as they can be for as long as possible.

 Loading More Posts...